zzorba/react-native-track-player/docs/docs/guides/android-auto.md

 See the example app and [Podverse's PR](https://github.com/podverse/podverse-rn/pull/1928) as examples adding Android Auto support to an existing RNTP app.

+## Concept

+You can see how my idea went to implementation in [this discussion](https://github.com/doublesymmetry/react-native-track-player/discussions/1984).
+In short, the HeadlessJsTaskService in RN's repository is copied out and manually tuned to extend MediaLibraryService instead of Service.

 ## RN Version Compatibility

 HeadlessJsTaskService.java does change across RN versions, for example from RN 0.71.
 RNTP's HeadlessJsTaskService will use whatever compatible with the most recent RN version.
 You may need to manually edit HeadlessJsMediaService.java to make it compatible with your current RN version.
 See [Podverse's RNTP fork](https://github.com/lovegaoshi/react-native-track-player/tree/dev-podverse-aa) that uses RN 0.66.